ucnl/ucnl.github.io/documentation/EN/uWAVE/uWAVE_Protocol_Specification_en.md

 - receiving a notification about exceeding the interval of attempts in case of a failed transfer
 - receiving an incoming packet message with the sender's address

 To interact with the modem in batch mode, use the commands from [2.11.
-IC_H2D_PT_SETTINGS_READ] (# 211-ic_h2d_pt_settings_read) according to [2.17.
-IC_D2H_PT_RCVD] (# 217-ic_d2h_pt_rcvd).
+IC_H2D_PT_SETTINGS_READ](#211-ic_h2d_pt_settings_read) according to [2.17.
+IC_D2H_PT_RCVD](#217-ic_d2h_pt_rcvd).

-After transmitting data in packet mode, the sending modem waits for a short code message [ACK]() from the sender, upon receipt it notifies the user of a successful transmission or repeats the transmission until a response is received from the sender or the number of attempts is exceeded.
+After transmitting data in packet mode, the sending modem waits for a short code message [ACK](#42-remote-commands) from the sender, upon receipt it notifies the user of a successful transmission or repeats the transmission until a response is received from the sender or the number of attempts is exceeded.

 <div style="page-break-after: always;"></div>